JMerhi01/DevOps_Notes/README.md

     - Install the correct version of Node.js (v6.x) with `sudo apt-get install nodejs -y`.
 3. Install PM2 globally using npm with `sudo npm install pm2 -g`.
 4. Verify the app's dependencies:
-    - Change to the "app" directory with `cd app`.
+    - Change to the "app" directory with `cd /home/vagrant/app`.
     ![Alt text](Images/ls%20inside%20app.PNG)
     - Install the app's dependencies using the information from the `package.json` file with `npm install`.
 5. Deploy the app by executing the `app.js` file with Node.js using `node app.js`.